 Administrative records of the university are generally those created by staff and administrators of Northern Arizona University as part of their specific departmental functions and responsibilities.
 In Special Collections and Archives, these records are predominantly found in the records of past institutional presidents.
 However, they can also be found in the records of student organizations and activities, employee files, and departmental self-assessments.

 Special Collections and Archives houses the official records of a number of past presidents of Northern Arizona University, including those who presided when the institution was called Arizona State Teachers College (1925-1945) and Arizona State College (1945-1966).
-You may wish to do a general search for a topic (person, place, subject) at Arizona Archives Online or our digital archives, or you can browse detailed inventories of specific presidential papers using the guides linked below:
+You may wish to do a general search for a topic (person, place, subject) at Arizona Archives Online or the Colorado Plateau Digital Collections.
+You can browse detailed inventories of specific presidential papers using the finding aids linked below:

-Please note that these are physical archives and the vast majority of these records are not digitized.
+Please note that these are physical archival materials.
+The vast majority of these records are not digitized.
 As such, they will require an in-person visit to view them.
+Learn more about on-site research in Cline Library here and read our Reading Room Policy here.

 Special Collections and Archives is actively interested in acquiring more documentation of both official and unofficial student activities at Northern Arizona University.
 Please contact us if you wish to donate any materials documenting these activities.

 To be compliant with the Arizona Board of Regents Internal Program Review Policy (ABOR 2-208), there is a requirement for all disciplines to complete a seven-year period review of its undergraduate and graduate programs.
 This review helps the state make wise decisions about strategic planning and resource allocation.
-While a selection of these have been digitized and made available online through our digital archives, others are available in hard copy by contacting Special Collections and Archives.
+While a selection of these have been digitized and made available online through the Colorado Plateau Digital Collections, others are available in hard copy by contacting Special Collections and Archives.
+Please note that as of 2022, the finding aid for the NAU Academic Program and Self Evaluation Reviews is being updated.

 As the repository for non-active (permanent) records of the university, Special Collections and Archives does not provide a formal records management function for active and semi-active records currently found in departments and administrative units across campus.
 Please use the following link to get more information about records management and how best to manage active and semi-active records in your office or administrative unit: